Louisiana vs. South Alabama NCAA Football Odds, Plays and Insights | October 2, 2021

 South Alabama Stats and Trends

-- South Alabama's games this year have hit the over one time in three opportunities (33.3%).
+- South Alabama's games this year have eclipsed the over/under one time in three opportunities (33.3%).

-- South Alabama is 1-1 against the spread and 2-0 overall when the team notches more than 24.0 points.
+- When South Alabama records more than 24.0 points, it is 1-1 against the spread and 2-0 overall.

 - The Jaguars rack up 54.0 fewer yards per game (358.3) than the Ragin' Cajuns allow (412.3).